bacionejs/termux/README.md

     normal! j
 endfunction

-" Context-aware selection. for example yiw becomes V (less clicks).
-" also works with paragraphs, quotes and blocks inoremap ,V <Esc>:call SuperSelect()<CR>
+" Context-aware selection. for example yiw becomes only one click " also works with paragraphs, quotes and blocks inoremap ,V <Esc>:call SuperSelect()<CR>
 nnoremap ,V :call SuperSelect()<CR>